 All-cause mortality was used as the outcome measure.
-Continuous covariates were dichotomised; creatinine, heart rate and oxygen saturation at the $10^{th}/90^{th}$ percentile, pCO2, FEV1 % of predicted and BMI at the $25^{th}/75^{th}$ percentile, and WBC count and CRP at the median. cTnT concentration was stratified at 0.01 and 0.04 μg/L for regression analyses.
+Continuous covariates were dichotomised: creatinine, cardiac frequency and oxygen saturation at the 10th and 90th percentiles; $P\text{CO}2$, FEV1 % pred and BMI at the 25th and 75th percentiles; and WBC count and CRP at the median.
+The concentration of cTnT was stratified at 0.01 and 0.04 $\mu\text{g}\cdot\text{L}^{-1}$ for regression analyses.

-First, baseline differences between patients with and without cTnT measurements were compared using univariate methods (t-test or chi-square as appropriate).
+First, baseline differences between patients with and without cTnT measurements were compared using univariate methods (unpaired t-test or Chi-squared as appropriate).

-Second, variables with a p-value less than or equal to 0.15 in the univariate analyses, and/or deemed to be potentially associated with the decision to measure cTnT were entered into a logistic regression model.
-This model was then used to to calculate individual exposure propensity scores (EPS) for the probability of cTnT measurement [11].
+Secondly, variables with a p-value ≤ 0.15 in the univariate analyses and/or deemed to be potentially associated with the decision to measure cTnT, were entered into a logistic regression analysis model.
+This model was then used to calculate individual exposure propensity scores (EPS) for the probability of cTnT measurement [11].

-Third, age- and gender-adjusted relative mortality was assessed using Mantel-Haenszel test for incidence density data.
+Thirdly, age- and sex-adjusted relative mortality was assessed using Mantel-Haenszel test for incidence density data.

-Fourth, all covariates having a significance level of 0.15 or lower in the stratified analyses were entered into a Cox proportional hazards models for all-cause mortality.
+Fourthly, all covariates with a significance level ≤ 0.15 in the stratified analyses were entered into a Cox proportional hazards model for all-cause mortality.
 Models for the subgroup with cTnT measurement and for the full cohort were compared, using EPS as a balancing score.

-Finally, we applied the same Cox models to more restricted cohorts, excluding patients with lung cancer, ischemic heart disease, and never smokers.
+Finally, the same Cox models were applied to more restricted cohorts, excluding patients with lung cancer, IHD and neversmokers.

 Time since discharge was used as the underlying time variable.
 The proportional hazard assumption was tested using traditional log-log plots and Schoenfeld's residuals on partial likelihood [12].
-Results are reported as odds ratio (OR) for logistic regression models, and hazard ratio (HR) for Cox analyses, with 95% confidence intervals in parentheses.
+Results are reported as odds ratio (OR) for logistic regression analysis models, and hazard ratio (HR) for Cox analyses, with 95% confidence intervals (CIs) in parentheses.